Nightdavisao/N7EternalMobile/README.md

 * **Tapping with four fingers**: performs fast forward
 ## How to use this patch to play the VN
 ### Playing it on Android
-tldr: install the [LÖVE engine's APK](https://github.com/love2d/love/releases/download/11.4/love-11.4-android.apk), extract the game file, extract [the patch](https://github.com/Nightdavisao/N7EternalMobile/releases/download/v0.1/patch_foda.zip) over the extracted game, then manage to transfer it to /sdcard/Android/data/org.love2d.android/files/games/lovegame and now you ready to play by opening the engine app
+tldr: install the [LÖVE engine's APK](https://github.com/love2d/love/releases/download/11.4/love-11.4-android.apk), extract the game file, extract [the patch](https://github.com/Nightdavisao/N7EternalMobile/releases/download/v0.1/patch_foda.zip) over the extracted game, then manage to transfer it to /sdcard/Android/data/org.love2d.android/files/games/lovegame and now you're ready to play by opening the engine app
 * First of all, [you should have the game already downloaded](https://www.mediafire.com/file/nshjldhr3zzm760/n7e.love/file).
 * Also, you should make sure your device has enough free space (at least 5 GBs).
 * Download the [SDK platform-tools](https://developer.android.com/studio/releases/platform-tools) to be able to transfer the whole game to your device.